 How to Choose a Roman Food Tour

-As you have probably already discovered, there are many options when choosing a food tours in Rome.
-So many options that it can be a little overwhelming.
+As you have probably already discovered, there are many options when choosing one of the food tours in Rome.
+There are so many food tours in Rome that it can be overwhelming.

-Reasons to Take a Rome Food Tour
+Reasons to Take a Roman Food Tour

 Take Food Tours in Rome to Learn Local History

-The best food tours in Rome give you the opportunity to see the town through an entirely different lense.
-These tours are available throughout Rome and the Vatican City.
+The best food tours in Rome give you the opportunity to see the town through an entirely different lens while providing you with several delicious tastings.

 Discover Off the Beaten Path Restaurants During Rome Food Tours

-It is no secret that restaurants in the Eternal City are a dime a dozen.
 Don’t fall victim to the ones that focus strictly on tourists.
 They are truly just tourist traps.

-To get true Italian cuisine, you have to venture off the beaten path and eat where the locals eat.
-One of our favorite ways to discover these little gems is just by asking the locals.
+To get true Italian cuisine, you must venture off the beaten path and eat where the locals eat, tasting authentic Roman dishes.

 We ventured down little side streets that I didn’t even know existed and wound our way through cobblestone lanes only to be introduced to some of the best food in Italy we had ever tasted.

-Honestly, discovering off-the-beaten-path restaurants with a local is one of our favorite things about taking food tours.
+Discovering off-the-beaten-path restaurants with a local is one of our favorite things about taking food tours.

 Tasting Local Food is a Highlight of Food Tours